Samsung/tizen-docs/docs/application/dotnet/guides/tizen.circularUI/CircleDateTimeSelector.md

 # CircleDateTimeSelector

 `CircleDateTimeSelector` is a view for Date Picker and Time Picker.
-You can scroll it by [Bezel interaction](https://developer.tizen.org/design/wearable/interaction/bezel-interactions).
+You can rotate the bezel to explore the screen using the [Bezel interaction](https://developer.tizen.org/design/wearable/interaction/bezel-interactions).
-This view is the size that covers the entire screen.
+The view of this selector covers the entire screen.
-In order to receive [Rotary event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary), it must be registered as `RotaryFocusObject` property of [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
+To receive [Rotary event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary), it must be registered as `RotaryFocusObject`, property of [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage).

-In the Date type, you can change value of the item by touching the item and rotating bezel to set value of the year: month: day.
+The Date display screen is a touch screen.
+You can set the value of the year: month: day by touch and by rotating the bezel.
-For the Time type, you can change value of the hour: minute: AM / PM.
+The Time display screen is also a touch screen.
+You can set the value of the hour: minute: AM / PM by touch and by rotating the bezel.

  |![Date](data/CircleDateTimeSelector_DatePicker.png) | ![Time](data/CircleDateTimeSelector_TimePicker.png)|
  |:--------------------------------------------------:|:--------------------------------------------------:|
  |                      Date                          |                           Time                     |

-**WARNING: [CircleListView](xref:Tizen.Wearable.CircularUI.doc.CircleListView), [CircleDateTimeSelector](xref:Tizen.Wearable.CircularUI.doc.CircleDateTimeSelector), [CircleScrollView](xref:Tizen.Wearable.CircularUI.doc.CircleScrollView), [CircleStepper](xref:Tizen.Wearable.CircularUI.doc.CircleStepper) must be contained by `CirclePage` or [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior) should be added in [Behaviors](https://developer.xamarin.com/api/type/Xamarin.Forms.Behavior/) of [Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) that contains these controls.
-If other `pages` contain these controls, it may cause exception or can't display control.**
+**WARNING: [CircleListView](xref:Tizen.Wearable.CircularUI.doc.CircleListView), [CircleDateTimeSelector](xref:Tizen.Wearable.CircularUI.doc.CircleDateTimeSelector), [CircleScrollView](xref:Tizen.Wearable.CircularUI.doc.CircleScrollView), [CircleStepper](xref:Tizen.Wearable.CircularUI.doc.CircleStepper) must be confined in the `CirclePage` container or [Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) with [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior).
+If you add these controls in any other way,  it may cause an exception or cannot display the controls.**

-## Adding CircleDateTimeSelector at CirclePage
+## Add CircleDateTimeSelector in CirclePage

-You can set `CircleDateTimeSelector` at [CirclePage.Content](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
-If you want to know how to add [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage), please refer to [CirclePage guide](https://samsung.github.io/Tizen.CircularUI/guide/CirclePage.html#create-circlepage).
+You can set `CircleDateTimeSelector` in the [CirclePage.Content](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
+For more information on how to add a [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage), see [CirclePage guide](https://samsung.github.io/Tizen.CircularUI/guide/CirclePage.html#create-circlepage).
-The following code shows [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage) with `CircleDateTimeSelector`.
-`RotaryFocusTargetName` attribute sets the currently focused control that is handled by rotating and display the focused control's circle object.
+`RotaryFocusTargetName` property sets the currently focused control using the rotating interaction, and displays the focused control's circle object.
-If you don't set this property, control can't receive the [Rotary Event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).
+If the value is not set properly, the control will not receive the [Rotary Event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).

 `CircleDateTimeSelector` has the following properties:

-- ValueType : Time can be changed if it is Time and if it is a Date, the date can be changed.
+- ValueType : The value of time is changed in Time, and the value of date is changed in Date.
 - DateTime : Sets or gets date/time.
 - MaximumDate : Sets or gets maximum date.
 - MimimumDate : Sets or gets minimum date.

-The example below sets the time picker by putting the `ValueType` value "Time".
-And set the current time to the `DateTime` property.
+The following example explains how to set a timepicker.
+Assign `ValueType` value for "Time" and set the current time to the `DateTime` property.
-The current time will be displayed on the screen when it is executed.
-Since the hour item is shown as having focus, the hour is changed when the bezel is turned.
-If you touch the minute item and turn the bezel, you can change the minute.
+When the code is executed, the current time will be displayed on the screen.
+Since the focussed area on the screen shows the hour item, the hour item is changed when the bezel is turned.
+To change the minutes, touch the minute item and turn the bezel.

-For more information.
-Please refer to [CircleDateTimeSelector  API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.CircleDateTimeSelector.html)
+For more information, see [CircleDateTimeSelector API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.CircleDateTimeSelector.html).

-_This guide's code example uses XUIComponent's CircleTime of CircleDateTime code at the sample\XUIComponents\UIComponents\UIComponents\Samples\CircleDateTime/DateTimeViewModel.cs and CircleTime.xaml_
+_The code example of this guide uses CircleDateTime code of XUIComponent.
+The code is available in sample\XUIComponents\UIComponents\UIComponents\Samples\CircleDateTime/DateTimeViewModel.cs and CircleTime.xaml_

+The following code shows CirclePage with CircleDateTimeSelector:

 **C# file**